nixworks/public/news/2007/12/21/index.md

 The suspects were planning to use explosives to free an Al Qaeda sympathizer from prison, officials said.

 ### [ The Schengen Agreement is expanded to include the seaports and land borders of the Czech Republic, Estonia, Hungary, Latvia, Lithuania, Malta, Poland, Slovakia, and Slovenia. ](/news/2007/12/21/the-schengen-agreement-is-expanded-to-include-the-seaports-and-land-borders-of-the-czech-republic-estonia-hungary-latvia-lithuania-mal.md)
-_Context: Czech Republic, Estonia, Hungary, Latvia, Lithuania, Malta, Polish, Schengen Agreement, Slovakia's, Slovenia_
+_Context: Czech Republic, Estonia, Hungary, Latvia, Lithuania, Malta, Polish, Schengen Agreement, Slovakia, Slovenia_

 ## [Previous Day...](/news/2007/12/20/index.md)